South Shetland Islands: History

-Seal hunting and whaling was conducted on the islands during the 19th and early 20th century.
-The sealing era lasted from 1820 to 1908 during which time 197 vessels are recorded visiting the islands.
+Seal hunting and whaling were conducted on the islands during the 19th and early 20th centuries.
+The sealing era lasted from 1820 to 1908 during which time 197 vessels are recorded as having visiting the islands.
 Twelve of those vessels were wrecked.
-Relics of the sealing era include iron try-pots, hut ruins and inscriptions.
+Relics of the sealing era include iron try pots, hut ruins, and inscriptions.

 Beginning in 1908, the islands were governed as part of the Falkland Islands Dependency, but they have only been permanently occupied by humans since the establishment of a scientific research station in 1944.
 The archipelago, together with the nearby Antarctic Peninsula and South Georgia Island, is an increasingly popular tourist destination during the southern summer.

 Geography

 As a group of islands, the South Shetland Islands are located at 62°0′S 58°0′W. They are within the region 61° 00'–63° 37' South, 53° 83'–62° 83' West.
 The islands lie 940 km south of the Falkland Islands, and between 93 km (Deception Island) and 269 km (Clarence Island) northwest and north from the nearest point of the Antarctic continent, Graham Land.

 The South Shetlands consist of 11 major islands and several minor ones, totalling 3687 km2 of land area.
 Between 80 and 90% of the land area is permanently glaciated.
-The highest point on the island chain is Mount Irving on Clarence Island at 2025 m above sea level.
+The highest point on the island chain is Mount Foster on Smith Island at 2025 m above sea level at 2-meter spatial resolution.

 The South Shetland Islands extend about 500 km from Smith Island and Low Island in the west-southwest to Elephant Island and Clarence Island in the east-northeast.

 Volcanoes

 Various volcanoes with activity in the Quaternary exist in the islands.
 These volcanoes are associated with the tectonics of Bransfield Rift.
-From west to east known volcanoes are Sail Rock, Deception Island, Rezen Knoll, Gleaner Heights, Edinburgh Hill, Inott Point, Penguin Island, Melville Peak and Bridgeman Island.
+From west to east, the known volcanoes are Sail Rock, Deception Island, Rezen Knoll, Gleaner Heights, Edinburgh Hill, Inott Point, Penguin Island, Melville Peak, and Bridgeman Island.
 Most of the volcanic rock and tephra is of basalt or basaltic andesite.
-An exception is the tephra of Deception Island which is of trachyte and basaltic trachyandesite, richer in potassium and sodium.
+An exception is the tephra of Deception Island, which is of trachyte and basaltic trachyandesite, richer in potassium and sodium.

 Quaternary volcanic products of the islands tend to have less potassium and sodium at a given silica range, and lower Nb/Y ratios, than those associated with the Larsen Rift on the Antarctic Peninisula.